 What can I use instead of oxalic acid?

 Hydrochloric acid acts similarly to sulphuric acid as a substitute for oxalic acid.
 Until the steel or other metal is further worked into more economically usable forms, hydrochloric acid eliminates rust and iron oxide in metals (a method also referred to as pickling).

 How do you neutralize oxalic acid?

-To neutralize the symptoms of oxalic (and hydrochloric) acids, after soaking, scrub for a minute or more in running water; immerse in water solution and baking soda before drying.
+To neutralize the symptoms of oxalic (and hydrochloric) acids, after soaking, scrub for a minute or more in running water; immerse in baking soda solution before drying.
 To be successful, this can take 24 hours or more.